 - Do you want to make a difference?

 We now have opportunities for the public to join us as volunteers in our new Complementary Work Force Program.
-If you are interested in devoting your time and talents, you can apply here, or contact our Volunteer Coordinator for more information and an application.
+If you are interested in devoting your time and talents, you can apply here, or contact our Volunteer Administrator via email at DGIFVolunteers@dgif.virginia.gov.

 Hunter Education Volunteer Instructors

-Hunter Education volunteers are committed to training the next generation to be safe, knowledgable and ethical participants in an enduring Virginia tradition.
-Many have had enjoyable hunting experiences and now say that they want to "give something back."
-If this describes you, please get in touch with us.
+Hunter Education volunteers are committed to training the next generation to be safe, knowledgeable and ethical participants in an enduring Virginia tradition.
+Many have had enjoyable hunting experiences and now say that they want to “give something back.”
+If this describes you, apply here or contact us via email: HunterEd@dgif.virginia.gov.
 Learn more »

 Virginia Master Naturalist Program

 The Virginia Master Naturalist Program is a statewide corps of volunteers providing education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities.
 Interested Virginians become Master Naturalists through training and volunteer service.
 The process for becoming a certified Virginia Master Naturalist typically takes 6 to 12 months.
 One starts by completing a 40-hour basic training course offered by a local chapter of the program.
 An additional 8 hours of advanced training is also required.
 An important part of the certification process is the required 40 hours of volunteer service annually.
 All service projects must be approved by the chapter, meet the mission of the program, and be of public benefit rather than personal gain.
 Volunteer opportunities range from education-related outreach to data collection and citizen-science projects to more labor-intensive stewardship efforts.
-Those interested in becoming a Master Naturalist, can check the program web site: virginiamasternaturalist.org for more information and click on the "Chapters" link for the location of existing chapters.
-Questions may be addressed to Michelle Prysby, Program Coordinator at: firstname.lastname@example.org or by phone at (434) 872-4580.
+Those interested in becoming a Master Naturalist, can check the program web site: virginiamasternaturalist.org for more information and click on the “Chapters” link for the location of existing chapters.
+Questions should be directed to the VMN program office, firstname.lastname@example.org, 434-872-4587.